alibaba-archive/standard/README.md

 - [Copywriting Style Guide](./copywriting-style-guide.md)
 - [CSS Style Guide](./css-style-guide.md)

+Want to work at Teambition?
+[Check this](https://github.com/teambition/Survival-Guide) to help you survive at Teambition.

 ## What a pity
 Our core purpose and mission of the standards above is quite simple, helps members of Teambition F2E Group to build consistent good habits.
 There is a bad news that the current documentations are only available in Chinese, I wish we could translate into Enligsh or write directly in English.